oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     If the CSAF 2.0 to CSAF 2.1 Converter is unable to create a valid CSAF 2.1 Document according to the profile, it SHALL set the `category` of the original CSAF Document and issue a warning a potentially withdrawn CSAF Document was created which would result in an invalid CSAF.
-* `/document/csaf_version`: The CSAF 2.0 to CSAF 2.1 Converter SHALL update the value to `2.1`.
+* `$.document.csaf_version`: The CSAF 2.0 to CSAF 2.1 Converter SHALL update the value to `2.1`.
-* `/document/distribution/tlp/label`: If a TLP label is given, the CSAF 2.0 to CSAF 2.1 Converter SHALL convert it according to the table below:
+* `$.document.distribution.tlp.label`: If a TLP label is given, the CSAF 2.0 to CSAF 2.1 Converter SHALL convert it according to the table below:

   | CSAF 2.0 (using TLP v1.0) | CSAF 2.1 (using TLP v2.0) |
   |---------------------------|---------------------------|